HPestock/CSDOS-B2/README.md

 CSDOS is an operating system written in javascript with the p5.js graphics library.

+The most recent public build of CSDOS can be run at https://hpestock.github.io/CSDOS-B2/index.html The most recent unstable build of CSDOS can be run at https://editor.p5js.org/hpestock/sketches/3j858CE5Y The most recent stable build of CSDOS can be found at https://github.com/HPestock/CSDOS-B2/

 # Executable Files

 There are multiple types of executable files currently supported in CSDOS--